 Contrary to popular belief, having life insurance isn't compulsory when you take out a mortgage.
 In fact, the only insurance you need as a legal requirement when getting a mortgage is buildings insurance.
 Buildings insurance covers your home against structural damage, but not the contents or furnishings.

 While no one likes to think about death, it may be worth considering how your family would cope with the mortgage repayments if you were to die.
-If your family or dependents rely on your income, a life insurance policy can pay a lump sum or regular payments to your loved ones, to help cover the cost of an outstanding mortgage, for example.
+If your family or dependents rely on your income, a life insurance policy can pay a lump sum to your loved ones, to help cover the cost of an outstanding mortgage, for example.

-If you are purchasing a property on your own and have no children, have no one relying on you financially, and no one to leave your property to, life insurance may not be necessary for you, and you may want to consider critical illness cover.
+If you are purchasing a property on your own and have no children, have no one relying on you financially, and no one to leave your property to, life insurance may not be necessary for you, but you may want to consider critical illness cover.
 However, if you wish to leave your property to your parents, siblings or a friend after your death, life insurance could ensure that the mortgage is paid off first.